polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 - If a **function or data structure** is **changed**

-  For example, this can occur if `pallet::type_value` changes a function item into a struct and trait implementation.
+  For example, this can occur if the `pallet::type_value` macro changes a function item into a struct and trait implementation.

 - If **docs** are **not provided** by the user